Skip to content

 Natural Oiled

 The most authentic finish.
 The oak retains its warm, cream-yellow color.
-The oil penetrates the wood, accentuating the grain and protecting the top from within.
+The oil penetrates the wood, emphasizing the grain and protecting the top from within.
 No film layer on the surface — the wood feels "real."
 Requires annual re-treatment with oak oil.
-Provides the most vibrant, breathable table.
+Creates the most vibrant, breathable table.

 White Oiled